 Read the latest information about how the Coronavirus vaccine is being made available in Leicester, Leicestershire and Rutland.

-If you are in one of the following groups you can now book your covid vaccination through the links listed below, or you can contact your GP practice.
+If you are in one of the following groups you can now book your covid vaccination using one of the options shown below.

 The vaccine is typically delivered by a simple injection in the upper arm.
 Two doses of the vaccine are required for both the Pfizer-BioNTech and the Oxford-AstraZeneca vaccines; this will range between three and twelve weeks apart to achieve enhanced protection against coronavirus.

 You can book online or by telephone by calling 119.